 I began my professional career in the field of mental health before transitioning into the field of substance abuse counseling.
 I graduated with a degree in substance abuse and clinical counseling and have now been working as a professional counselor since 2014.
 I utilize a number of modalities while working with others, including Cognitive Behavior Therapy (CBT), Dialectical Behavior Therapy (DBT), Motivational Interviewing (MI), and Seeking Safety.

 I enjoy working from a holistic model, viewing the mind-body connection, while working towards recovery.
 In addition to working with issues of addiction, I have a special interest in helping patients work through depression, anxiety, behavioral addictions, and trauma.
 As a therapist, I view my role as supportive and collaborative.
 I hope to join alongside patients to navigate recovery, meet their own unique needs, and build a life worth living.
 Lastly, I also perform substance abuse assessments for those who have received a DWI.

 Dan Velez MSW, LCAS, LCSW, CCS-I

 I have been working in the field of addictions and social work in North Carolina since 2012.
-After graduating from the University of North Carolina School of Social Work, my professional experience has included outpatient mental health and substance abuse treatment, medication-assisted treatment, working with the justice system and drug treatment courts, and integrated medical and behavioral healthcare.
+After graduating from the University Of North Carolina School Of Social Work, my professional experience has included outpatient mental health and substance abuse treatment, medication-assisted treatment, working with the justice system and drug treatment courts, and integrated medical and behavioral healthcare.
 My primary areas of interest and expertise include mood disorders, anxiety disorders, and personality disorders, along with co-occurring disorders and how these experiences are effected by substance abuse and/or behavioral addictions and compulsions.